 Instructions

-- Now, heat oil in a large skillet over a medium heat.
+- When you're ready to cook, heat oil in a large skillet over a medium heat.
 Cook the salmon cakes for 3 minutes.
 Carefully turn over with a spatula and cook for an additional 3 minutes.
-Serve with tartar sauce or spicy mayo and garnish with chopped chives.
+Serve with tartar sauce or spicy mayo and garnish with chopped chives.3 tablespoons avocado oil

 Notes

-- No avocado mayo?
+- Can I use regular mayonnaise?
 If you prefer regular mayonnaise, feel free to go with it.

-- Canned salmon also works with this recipe.
-When using canned salmon however remember to make sure it’s wild and that the cans are BPA free.
+- Can I use canned salmon for this recipe?
+Absolutely!
+Canned salmon works perfectly fine and is convenient for making gluten-free low carb salmon cakes.
 Wild Planet’s pink salmon is wild and comes in BPA-free cans.
 Be sure to drain your canned salmon and dry it on paper towels so your salmon cakes will not be too wet.

-- I recommend frying these salmon cakes in avocado oil as I do with my healthier homemade french fries.
+- Which is the healthiest oil for frying?
+I recommend frying these salmon cakes in avocado oil as I do with my healthier homemade french fries.
 Refined avocado oil is highly nutritious and loaded with antioxidants.
 It’s very heat stable with one of the highest smoke points making it one of the best possible oils for frying.
 Whether you use avocado oil, coconut oil, or extra-virgin olive oil you don’t need to have a high flame.
 Just keep the flame on medium and make sure the oil doesn’t start to smoke.

 Nutrition